6308 Monona dr, Monona WI 53716

 Maintain humidity around 80%.
 Unless you are in a very dry area, misting the enclosure a few times a day will usually provide enough moisture.
 A nice humidity gauge can help you in this area.
 Hand misters are usually sufficient, but if you don't want to hand mist, an automatic mister like the Exo Terra monsoon, or Reptile fogger are a nice options.
 Exo terras reptile fountain provides bubbling water which also helps to raise humidity levels.
 Exo Terra bowls, Flukers rock dish are nice naturalistic non-porous water bowls.

 Green Trees are mostly insectivores and should eat everyday.
 If your adult has good body weight, you can feed every other day.
 Variety is important.
 Don't feed them the same things each day.
 They can get bored and picky if you do.
 Plus each food item has different nutrients in it.
 Mix it up.
-They can eat crickets, dubia roaches, mealworms, hornworms, eggs and other bugs.
-They will also eat fish and rodents (not more than once a week or less for these).

 Make sure to dust your monitor's food with calcium and vitamins such as Repashy calcium plus or Rep-cal calcium with D3.